The Mariinsky Theatre is the Imperial Ballet Theatre, which was founded in the 18th century.

 You can still see opera and ballet performances here, but bookings are essential!

-home of an opera company, an orchestra, and of course, a very famous ballet company.
-Also once known as the Kirov during the Soviet era, for anyone who has studied or loves ballet, this building might be likened to a shrine!!
-The Mariinsky has played a significant role in the history of Russian ballet.
-Upon its stage, ballet "supernovas" such as Anna Pavlova, Nijinsky, Rudolph Nureyev, Galina Ulanova, and Michail Baryshnikov have danced!!
-It has also featured the works of Jerome Robbins and Balanchine.
-The great Marius Petipa was the Ballet Master at the Mariinsky in 1869.
+Seeing The Mariinsky Theater" was one of the hightlights of my visit to St. Petersburg.
+This theater is the home of an opera company, and an orchestra, as well as a very famous ballet company.
+Once known as the Kirov during the Soviet era, for anyone who has studied or loves ballet, this building might be likened to a shrine!!
+The Mariinsky has played a significant role in the history of Russian ballet mainly because of who danced upon its stage -- ballet "supernovas" such as Anna Pavlova, Nijinsky, Rudolph Nureyev, Galina Ulanova, and Michail Baryshnikov have danced here.
+The works of noted choreographers, Jerome Robbins and George Balanchine, have also been produced on the Mariinsky's stage.
+The great Marius Petipa was Ballet Master at the Mariinsky in 1869.
 These names may be meaningless to some unfamiliar with the history of ballet, but I absolutely love ballet and studied it myself for quite a few years so the names are quite familiar!

 But as the Mariinsky is the home of the opera company as well, a fortunate few will be able to see & hear the opera, "Queen of Spades" a work by Alexander Galibin, this coming September, 2005.
 Check the website for the current performance schedule of this opera and other performances.
 The "Backstage Restaurant" is just steps from the Opera House.

-A Brief History The Mariisnky Theatre today is an architecturally ornate and imposing building, but its origins were much more humble.
-Now situated on what is known as Theatre Square, carnivals and amateur performances took place in a wooden building on the site in 1765.
+A Brief History The Mariisnky Theater ~ today this theater is architecturally ornate and imposing, but its origins were much more humble.
+Situated on what is known as Theatre Square, carnivals and amateur performances took place in a wooden building on the site in 1765.
 Later a stone building was erected known as the Bolshoi, but it was subject to repeated fires.
-The current building was completed in 1859 by architect, Albert Calvos, and it was named the Mariinsky Theatre in honor of Empress Maria Fiodorovna, wife of Tzar Alexander II.
-The theatre was heavily damaged during the 900 days Seige of Leningrad, but restored in 1944.
+The current building was completed in 1859 by architect Albert Calvos and it was named the Mariinsky Theater in honor of Empress Maria Fiodorovna, wife of Tzar Alexander II.
+The theater was heavily damaged during the 900 day Seige of Leningrad, but restored in 1944.
+The Mariinsky is painted in a vibrant color of green and trimmed in white -- many notable buildings in St. Petersburg were also painted jewel-colored hues which was quite a surprise to me, but something which I liked very much.

 The Ostrovski Square is surely dominated by the big Aleksandrinski Theatre building.